mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 retry the read on a replacement server.
 This makes the failure of a slave transparent to the client.

+### `delayed_retry`

+Retry queries over a period of time.
+This parameter takes a boolean value, was added in Maxscale 2.3.0 and is disabled by default.

+When this feature is enabled, a failure to route a query due to a connection problem will not immediately result in an error.
+The routing of the query is delayed until either a valid candidate server is available or the retry timeout is reached.
+If a candidate server becomes available before the timeout is reached, the query is routed normally and no connection error is returned.
+If no candidates are found and the timeout is exceeded, the router returns to normal behavior and returns an error.

+When combined with the `master_reconnection` parameter, failures of writes done outside of transactions can be hidden from the client connection.
+This allows a master to be replaced while a write is in progress.

+The delayed query retrying mode in readwritesplit does not do any sort of duplicate write detection.
+To prevent accidental data duplication, it is highly recommended to tune the monitor timeouts to values that produce accurate results.

+Duplicate execution of a statement can occur if the connection to the server is lost or the server crashes but the server comes back up before the timeout for the retrying is exceeded.
+At this point, if the server managed to read the client's statement, it will be executed.
+For this reason, it is recommended to only enable `delayed_retry` when the possibility of duplicate statement execution is an acceptable risk.

+### `delayed_retry_timeout`

+The number of seconds to wait until an error is returned to the client when `delayed_retry` is enabled.
+The default value is 10 seconds.

 ## Routing hints

 The readwritesplit router supports routing hints.
 For a detailed guide on hint